Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

 ----------------------------------------------------

 #.
 Use *Emitter* particles, or a cloth/soft-body simulation
 #.
-Create a simulation - set up objects and or emitters,
+Create a simulation by setting up objects and or emitters,
    set your time range (use a small range if you are just starting out and experimenting), set up the simulation how you want it, using :kbd:`Alt-A` to preview it.